sparrell/opendxl-client-erlang/README.md

 See the [Wiki](https://github.com/waymirec/opendxl-client-erlang/wiki) for an overview of the Data Exchange Layer (DXL), the OpenDXL Erlang client, and examples.

+See the [Erlang Client SDK Documentation](https://waymirec.github.io/opendxl-client-erlang/) for API documentation.
 ## Usage

 ### events